-(2) This policy outlines the principles, procedures and guidelines to be followed for naming of UWS infrastructure, organisational units and positions, and applies to:
+(2) This policy outlines the principles, procedures and guidelines to be followed for naming of University infrastructure, organisational units and positions, and applies to:

 (3) The policy does not apply to:

 (4) For the purposes of this policy the following definitions apply: